Ruegen/ruby-function-array/README.md

   puts "test 3"
 end

-# put your function in an array using the method function and a symbol.
+# put your functions in an array using the method function and a symbol.
 arr = [method(:test1),method(:test2),method(:test3)]

 # call each method as you map over it
 arr.map { |method| method.call  }
 ```